Published: February 20, 2021 | Last Updated: November 7, 2025

 If you are at a level higher than a story editor and are being paid a per-episode fee, then the payment structure would look slightly different.

-Let’s say you are to be paid for the story by credit on an episode you wrote.
-The WGA guidelines say that you should be paid your story fee “within 48 hours of delivery but in no event more than 7 days after delivery”, in this case meaning the story or episode draft.
+Let’s say you will be paid for the story by credit on an episode you wrote.
+The WGA guidelines say that you should be paid your story fee “within 48 hours of delivery but in no event more than seven days after delivery,” which, in this case, means the story or episode draft.

-If you wrote the teleplay instead, you would be paid in two installments: once when you turn in your draft, which would one payment of either 90% of your minimum rate or 60% of your agreed compensation (that your reps negotiated for you) – whichever is greater.
+If you wrote the teleplay instead, you would be paid in two installments: once when you turn in your draft, which would be one payment of either 90% of your minimum rate or 60% of your agreed compensation (that your reps negotiated for you)—whichever is greater.

 Then, when you turn in the final draft, you will be paid the balance of the agreed compensation outlined in your contract.

-If you wrote the story and the teleplay for your episode, then the WGA says you should be paid 30% of your agreed compensation when you hand in the story treatment, then the difference between the Story installment and your 90% minimum or 40% of agreed compensation – once again, whichever is greater.
+Suppose you wrote the story and the teleplay for your episode.
+In that case, the WGA says you should be paid 30% of your agreed compensation when you hand in the story treatment, then the difference between the Story installment and your 90% minimum or 40% of agreed compensation – once again, whichever is greater.
 Then, when you turn in your final draft, you’ll be paid the balance.

 What if a studio buys my original literary material?